jessepav/guided-typing/samples/stories.md

 they all loved each other very much.

-## MIKEY AND THE SLIME
+## JJ AND THE SLIME

-Mikey was walking to the candy store one day.
+JJ was walking to the candy store one day.
 He was almost there when he heard a strange sound.
 It sounded like "Shloop, shloop".
 He turned and looked behind him, and gasped.